pommicket/FunctionSandbox/README.md

 ## Compiling it yourself

-First, install SDL2.
-On Linux, just run
+On Linux, install SDL2 with

 ```
 sudo apt install libsdl2-dev
 ```

+or equivalent, then run `make release`.
-or equivalent.
-On Windows, download Visual Studio, [the VC development libraries for SDL2](https://libsdl.org/release/SDL2-devel-2.0.16-VC.zip), add `vcvarsall.bat` to your PATH, then run `make.bat`.
+On Windows, download Visual Studio, [the VC development libraries for SDL2](https://libsdl.org/release/SDL2-devel-2.0.16-VC.zip), add `vcvarsall.bat` to your PATH, then run `make.bat release`.

 Alternatively, you can just compile `main.c` with any C compiler, making sure that `SDL.h` is in your include path (and you're linking with SDL2).